 NRB_alloc , RBStart_SL&UL , BWgap and BWGB,low are as defined for the Inner region.

-In contiguous NR V2X intra-band con-current operation, a non-contiguous allocation is an Outer 2 allocation if it is neither a non-contiguous Inner allocation nor an Outer 1 allocation.
+In contiguous NR V2X intra-band concurrent operation, a non-contiguous allocation is an Outer 2 allocation if it is neither a non-contiguous Inner allocation nor an Outer 1 allocation.

-For PSFCH with single RB transmission for PC3 NR V2X intra-band con-current UE, the required MPR is specified in clause 6.2E.2.2 shall be applied.
+For PSFCH with single RB transmission for PC3 NR V2X intra-band concurrent UE, the required MPR is specified in clause 6.2E.2.2 shall be applied.

-For the allowed MPR for S-SSB transmission for PC3 NR V2X intra-band con-current UE, the required MPR is specified in clasue 6.2E.2.2 shall be applied.
+For the allowed MPR for S-SSB transmission for PC3 NR V2X intra-band concurrent UE, the required MPR is specified in clasue 6.2E.2.2 shall be applied.

-For the intra-band con-current NR V2X operation with contiguous RB allocation in contiguous carrier, the allowed maximum power reduction (MPR) for NR V2X physical channels PSCCH and PSSCH shall be as specified in Table 6.2E.2.3-3 for Power class 2 V2X con-current UE.
+For the intra-band concurrent NR V2X operation with contiguous RB allocation in contiguous carrier, the allowed maximum power reduction (MPR) for NR V2X physical channels PSCCH and PSSCH shall be as specified in Table 6.2E.2.3-3 for Power class 2 V2X concurrent UE.